 Harvest volume is one component of operational considerations when assessing a PFMS.
 Mills are often designed to optimally run on a certain size distribution of wood.
 Therefore piece size is an important criterion to consider.
-The coniferous piece size all slightly decrease through the first portion of the planning horizon (Figure 5-10).
-The current harvest profile will be maintained until the second rotation stands are being harvested.
-The same trends are seen in the deciduous harvest profile (Figure 5-11).
+The coniferous piece size (stems per cubic metre) is generally stable through the first third of the planning horizon.
+There is a slight overall decrease in piece size before reaching a relatively stable state through the later half of the planning horizon (Figure 5-10).
+Generally, the current harvest profile will be maintained until the second rotation stands are being harvested.
+The same trends are observed for the deciduous harvest profile (Figure 5-11).